carloscastillom/Data-Analytics-PowerBI/README.md

 ## 1.Preparing and Modeling Data

-Training in Extract, Transform and Load of data provided using Power Query and creationand use of measures in DAX
+Training in Extract, Transform and Load of data provided using Power Query and creationand use of measures in DAX, in the following images, you are able to see a very simple data schema and a basic table.

   Data Schema of the data supplied by Udacity.
   ![datschema](https://user-images.githubusercontent.com/65776444/159014165-333d86e6-42bd-4ba7-9163-b1b5506ef68e.PNG)

 You can clearly see the different tables with their respective columns. the fact table is connected through 3 dimension tables.
 Each conections is one-to-many.

-  Table using Dax Measures
   ![DaxQuick](https://user-images.githubusercontent.com/65776444/159014761-af262076-f018-4b1e-8836-cc25fcf7962e.PNG)

-  Instead include the amount and all the reports that were made

 ## 2.Seven Sage Brewing Company

+Application of Extract, Transform and Load of data provided by Udacity for a company called Seven Sage Brewing Company (SSBC)

+Main Steps
+Here are the main steps.
+We'll go over each of these in more detail on the pages that follow.

+Source files.
+Download and familiarize yourself with the source files provided by SSBC.
+Sketch the data model.
+Sketch out the data model you intend to build.
+Use Get Data.
+Use Get Data to load the data from the starter materials into Power BI.
+Structure, combine, and clean the data.
+Clean and format your data so that it will work well in your data model.
+Create your date table.
+Create a date table to support time intelligence.
+Build relationships between your tables.
+Build a relationship from each dimension to the relevant key on the fact table.
+Write your measures.
+To satisfy the CFO's requirements, we will need to write six measures—to calculate Sales, Cost of Sales and Gross Profit Margin in two different currencies.
+Create a report.
+Build a basic visual report to display your findings.

 ![image](https://user-images.githubusercontent.com/65776444/162724752-5b70439a-c8b8-4027-af7b-3fbc32d3de6a.png)